waz-here/ISOC/workshops/20260506_bdNOG/lab-2.5-peering-intelligence.md

 Participants will evaluate whether a network should peer with another network, where that peering should occur, and whether it is economically beneficial.

-This lab reflects real-world operator workflows used in Network Operator Group (NOG) environments.
+This lab reflects real-world operator workflows.